Brittas Pond: History

-The lands, then known as 'Bog Larkin', were sold by the Dowling family to John McDonnell (the owner of the mills) in 1847.
-They were naturally marshy, owing to their placement on a watershed between hills, and were subsequently flooded by the opening of a channel from the River Camac, to create a standing body of water.
 The object of at least the first (upper or southernmost) pond's creation was to create a space where a good reserve of water for the dry season could be kept, and to increase the water pressure to the level that certain mills downstream required.
 Prior to flooding, sloping embankments of about 30 feet in height were lined with large granite slabs from nearby Ballyknockan quarry to prevent erosion and flooding in the area and contain and maintain the boundary of the new lakes as levels rose.
 Turf banks were also used in the damming.
 The downstream lake was formed as a fish pond.
 An embankment separated the two ponds, with a canal, overflow and sluice.
 The southern pond was around 30 acres in size, the northern about 11 acres.

 The Saggart mills operated from c.
 1760 until their closure in 1971, and possessed one of the largest water wheels in Ireland, which required 25,000 gallons of filtered water every hour for the 'washing' process alone.
 The last mill complex to draw on the Brittas Ponds ceased operation in 1987.
 The Mansfield Group acquired the Brittas ponds when they bought the site of what was the former Clondalkin Paper Mills for the development of The Mill Shopping Centre.

 Having been operational in 1993, by 2002, the northern pond was noted by the National Inventory of Architectural Heritage as being dry, however texts on the rivers of Dublin suggest that it remains damp or swampy, at least at times.

 From 1888 until 1932, the Dublin and Blessington Steam Tramway passed by the ponds on their western side.
 The tram ran on the site of the modern N81 road, which hugs the modern lake and is the main Dublin to West Wicklow road.